luistripa/sat24-image-scrapper/README.md

 Press `u` to update all images.
 This may take a while.

-Press `ESC` to exit the aplication
+Press `ESC` to exit the application

 ## Images